bigpresh/Pod-Readme/README.md

 - Added missing date to Changes.
 - Fixed typos in POD and README.
 - Added stub POD to Pod::Readme::Filter.
+- Fixed a daft typo in the Changes file.

 ## Enhancements